Áine Breen – Liwu Jewellery

 Eilín O’Carroll – Firmount House

-Firmount House has a rich and colourful history dating all the way back to the 17th century, and exciting new plans to inject fresh life into the house are well underway by Eilín O’Carroll and her husband David.
+Firmount House has a rich and colourful history dating all the way back to the 17th century, and Eilín O’Carroll and her husband David have injected fresh life into the house.

 Finn Ní Fhaoláin – Fins Fit Food